ImperialCollegeLondon/pyrealm/docs/source/users/demography/light_capture.md

 things:

 * The projected leaf area is a simple two dimensional measure of how much of the total crown area is found at different heights.
+Like the projected crown area, the projected leaf area is the **cumulative area** from the top of the crown down to a height $z$.
+* To calculate the amount of crown or leaf area between two heights - such as the amount of area within a closed canopy layer - you need to find the difference in projected crown or leaf area between the heights of the layer top and bottom.
-* The actual amount of leaf area within the layer is the projected leaf area multiplied by the LAI.
+* The total area **actual leaf surface** within the layer is the leaf area within the layer multiplied by the LAI.
 Two individuals can have the same crown area and vertical distribution of projected leaf area, but still differ in their LAI.
 A stem with a larger LAI will have denser canopy that can capture more light.
 * The LAI is effectively the "depth" of leaf area within a layer, because as $L$ increases, more light is captured within those leaves because $L$ is included in the Beer-Lambert law.